Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Physical factors on water

-Temperatures are low, with a mean of -15C.
-Precipitation is also low, with annual totals between 50 and 350mm - most of which is snow.
-Combined with the low levels of moisture in the atmosphere (little evaporation) means that there is low absolute humidity and very low ground and soil moisture.
-When there is a positive heat balance, the insolation goes into melting the snow and, should there be extra goundwater, permafrost inhibits groundwater infiltration and percolation (and definitely not any groundwater flowing!).
-This may result in the formation of wetland ponds, lakes and other thermokarst features in the summer when the active layer melts, but the permafrost remains impermeable below.

 The mean annual temperature is -15C, with precipitaiton between 50 and 350mm, with a mean of around 100mm annually - of which most is snow.

 The little energy due to poor insolation for most of the uear means that there is low absolute humidity.
 The freezing conditions mean there is low ground and soil moisture, with little rates of evaporation.
-As a result, the most significant water store is in the permafrost below
+As a result, there is limited groundwater and soil moisture stores, with permafrost below stopping percolation and subsequent groundwater flow.

+Seasonal changes in summer occur, with a few months of a positive heat balance.
+Insolation melts the snow on the surface and the active layer thaws, creating surficial stores with lakes and ponds, whilst permafrost stops any further infiltration.
+Evaporation is somewhat heightened here too, but still extremel

 ### Carbon cycle